 The following is the list of fixes available in the hotfix KB4567007:

-• This occurs more frequently in environments with a large volume of packages in the task sequence.
+- This occurs more frequently in environments with many packages in the task sequence.

-• The SMSPXE.log file will show a time difference of 30 seconds or more between corresponding Operation: BootRequest and Operation: BootReply entries.
+- The SMSPXE.log file will show a time difference of 30 seconds or more between the corresponding Operation: BootRequest and Operation: BootReply entries.

-• There are no explicit errors recorded before the boot process times out.
+- No explicit errors were recorded before the boot process times out.

-• In addition, the Resolving Task Sequence Dependencies process of a task sequence may take considerably longer than expected when multiple dependencies are present.
+- In addition, the Resolving Task Sequence Dependencies process for a task sequence may take considerably longer than expected when multiple dependencies are present.

-• In both cases, the CPU of the Microsoft SQL Server on the site database will show higher than expected usage.
+- In both cases, the CPU usage of the Microsoft SQL Server on the site database will be higher than expected.

 Installation Process